Acill/A4000RevB/README.md

 *** IF YOU WISH TO PRODUCE YOUR OWN BOARDS PLEASE USE THE NEW GERBERS LOCATED HERE: https://github.com/Acill/A4000RevB/tree/master/Gerbers-JLCPCB ***

+ASCII (PADS) export has been added are are located into the ASCII folder.
+You can use this to import into other EDA applications.

+By popular request I have added the project into Kicad. its available in the Kicad folder.
+Please commit any change back here and document them.

 IF YOU PRODUCE BOARDS USING ORIGINAL PROJECT FILES YOU ***MUST*** TELL THE FACTORY TO IMPORT THE GERBERS AS A ***MENTOR PADS FORMAT PROJECT*** The gerbers located here are already good for use as JLCPCB. please read firther information in the gerber section.

 ***Thank you Chucky for the locator build hosting!
 I recomend all go here during your builds for some great help!